ceilfors/notes/notes/Fake_sandbox.md

 * [[Prefer cloud sandbox for serverless architecture]]
 	* [[Fake sandbox]] and [[Cloud sandbox]] comes with their own advantages and disadvantages ([[How might we create a sandbox for a cloud application?]]).
 It is difficult to choose an option when there’s no context is given.
 Given a context that you are building serverless architecture, you should default to the cloud sandbox approach.
 All of the downsides of cloud sandbox are invalid when you’re building serverless architecture.
 * [[Test application and infrastructure as a whole]]
 	* Even though you can achieve a similar test coverage with [[Fake sandbox]], there is a risk of “but it works on my machine” — where integration doesn’t work in the cloud.
-It’s difficult to fake the cloud services well because [[Can we fake unstable system?]].
+It’s difficult to fake the cloud services well because [[Can we fake a cloud platform?]].
 This late integration issue introduces a slow feedback cycle as you’ll only discover problems further in your deployment pipeline.

 <!-- #evergreen #test -->